christopherlam888/card-games/README.md

 - Baccarat
   - Choose the number of decks
   - Make bets in increments of 5
-  - Make bets on the player, banker, or tie
+  - Make bets on the Player, Banker, or Tie
   - Track your score over time
   - Compare your results to always betting on banker (default bet 5)